sebaderio/book-me-aws-terraform/terraform/applications/README.md

 - configure health checks for django api container
 - configure s3 bucket as a remote state
 - refactor the entire configuration
-- add examples of service-config files
+- add examples of service-config files, move service-config folder to the root folder of the repo
 - enjoy the journey